trhacknon/EMAGNET/README.md

 There is no reasons, for everyone that didn't know this you will love it, there is no reason to make things more complicated than they are:

 1. Choose a Telegram Group and add a simple 's' between .me/ and /groupname
-2. like: https://t.me/s/groupname - Alot of admins admins forgets to securing their group and have a clue about this (obviously) this part, lets continue:
+2. like: https://t.me/s/groupname - Alot of admins adforgets to securing their group and have no clue about this (obviously), lets continue:
 3. Change groupname in url  on line 1p, execute this in your browsers developer console and see results in console window:,
 - remove pagehide from the function and copy and paste (edit groupname end of url, line1)